 The first thing to know about the lighting is there aren't any bulbs.
-It's all LEDs, so you should never have to replace them.
+It's all LEDs so, if you look for a section on how to replace them, you won't find it.
+You should never have to.